tailwindlabs/prettier-plugin-tailwindcss/README.md

 }
 ```

-If a Tailwind configuration file cannot be found then the default Tailwind configuration will be used.
+If a local configuration file cannot be found the plugin will fallback to the default Tailwind configuration.

 ## Compatibility with other Prettier plugins

-To make this plugin work, we had to build it in a way that the Prettier plugin system was not designed for.
+To make this plugin work we had to build it in a way that the Prettier plugin system was not originally designed for.
 We had to extend the core parsers in Prettier with our own custom parsers.
-And while this works, it makes this plugin incompatible with other Prettier plugins that are built the same way.
-This is a known limitation of Prettier.
+And while this totally works, it makes this plugin incompatible with other Prettier plugins that are built the same way.

 One example of this incompatibility is with the [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) plugin.
 It's not possible to use the Svelte plugin at the same time as the Tailwind CSS plugin.
-However, as a workaround, we bundled the Svelte plugin into this plugin.
-Simply remove `prettier-plugin-svelte` from your Svelte project when installing the `prettier-plugin-tailwindcss` plugin, and everything should work fine.
+However, as a workaround for this specific situation, we've bundled the Svelte plugin into our plugin.
+Simply remove `prettier-plugin-svelte` from your Svelte project when installing the `prettier-plugin-tailwindcss` plugin, and everything should continue working.